Security Policy

 • All API endpoints require authentication except public health checks and webhook endpoints.

-• Webhook endpoints (GitLab, Polar, VMAlert) verify signatures using HMAC-based authentication.
+• Webhook endpoints (GitLab, Stripe, VMAlert) verify signatures using HMAC-based authentication.

 • CORS policies restrict cross-origin requests to approved domains.